 “Closed” is defined in Section 2.5.

-“Collateral” is defined in Section 9.7.

-“Comparable RMR Unit” is defined in Section 4.7 (f).

-“Competitive Constraints Run” is defined in Appendix A to the CAISO Tariff.

-“Condition 1” means the terms of this Agreement applicable to a Unit providing service under Condition 1 as described in Section 3.1.

-“Condition 2” means the terms of this Agreement applicable to a Unit providing service under Condition 2 as described in Section 3.1.

 “Confidential Information” is defined in Section 12.5.

-“Contract Service Limits” for a given Unit means the Maximum Annual MWh, Maximum Annual Service Hours, Maximum Annual Start-ups, and, if applicable, the Maximum Monthly MWh as stated in Section 13 of Schedule A.

 “Contract Year” means a calendar year; provided, however, that the initial Contract Year shall commence on the Effective Date and expire at the end of the calendar year in which the Effective Date occurred.
 If the Agreement terminates during a calendar year, the last Contract Year shall end on the termination date.

-“Counted MWh” is defined in Section 5.3.

-“Counted Service Hours” is defined in Section 5.3.

-“Counted Start-ups” is defined in Section 5.3.

-“Credit Carryforward” is defined in Section 9.1(e) and Section 9.1(f).

 “Day Ahead Schedule” is defined in Appendix A to the CAISO Tariff.

-“Deliver” means to deliver Energy into the CAISO Controlled Grid or Distribution Grid (at the Delivery Point or such other point as the Parties may otherwise agree) or to provide Ancillary Services (whether or not any Energy is Delivered as part of the Ancillary Service) pursuant to a Dispatch Notice (including deliveries for which a Dispatch Notice has been issued under Section 4.5 and deliveries in substitute Market Transactions under Section 5.2) and the terms “Delivered” and “Delivering” shall be construed accordingly.

-“Delivered Ancillary Services” means the type and, if applicable, the MW of Ancillary Services Delivered by Owner.

-“Delivered MWh” means the MWh of Energy Delivered by Owner and shall be equal to the sum of Billable MWh, Hybrid MWh, MWh deemed Delivered under Section 5.1 (f); and MWh Delivered from Substitute Units under Section 5.1 (c) or Section 5.1 (d).

-“Delivery Point” means the point identified in Section 4 of Schedule A where Energy and Ancillary Services are to be Delivered.
+“Delivery Point” means the point identified in Section 4 of Schedule A where Energy and Ancillary Services are to be delivered.

 “Direct Contract” means a contract between Owner and one or more identified persons for the sale of Energy or Ancillary Services other than under this Agreement, and shall in no event include a transaction in a market run by CAISO.